 Similarly, your landlord cannot give permission to search your apartment.
 However, if the police can point to circumstances that would justify immediate entry -- such as the sound of a ferocious fight or the smell of burning marijuana -- they may enter without permission from anyone.

 Yes.
-If your car is impounded, the police are allowed to conduct a thorough search of it, including its trunk and any closed containers that they find inside.
+The police are allowed to conduct a thorough search of an impounded car, including its trunk and any closed containers that they find inside.
 This is true even if your car was towed after you parked it illegally or if the police recover your car after it is stolen.

 The police are required, however, to follow fair and standardized procedures when they search your car, and may not stop you and impound your car simply to perform a search.